Ulli-Aech/Project04_Statistical_Analysis/README.md

 ## Dataset

-The analysis are based on the Housing prices dataset from this source: https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data  The data in the train.csv file contains data that describes (almost) every aspect of residential homes in Ames, Iowa (US) and their sales prices.
+The analysis are based on the Housing prices dataset from this source: https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data.
+The data in the train.csv file contains data which describes (almost) every aspect of residential homes in Ames, Iowa (US) and their sales prices.
 In the data_description.txt is a brief description of the kind of data that the different columns contain.

 ## Workflow